 The first story took place in Montana in the summer, August 2012, and we were giving a seminar out there in Missoula and we give our three-day seminar and after that we had a three-day baby day training.
 As it goes that first baby day I was at a table and I had four students with me, four students who had never touched an infant toddler and they were there to learn, and we had a really nice mom who brought her five-month-old, and his name is Corbin, to the class to be worked on.
 You can read Corbin’s story on the newsletter section of my website, it’s the winter 2013, a segment.
-You click on Corbin’s story can read the whole story.
+You click on Corbin’s story and can read the whole story.

 But basically he had a very distorted head, a very twisted head, his head was wasn’t symmetrical at all.
 His mother said he had a very tight twist in the neck and he couldn’t roll over at all and he had trouble crawling, and he had leg problems.
 He just had trouble moving around.

 She had spoken to one of her massage therapy friends in Montana, and the friend recommended, “Why don’t you go to the Gillespie Approach Training, and you could have free treatment with Dr. Gillespie and his staff?”
 While I was thinking about it, and she really wanted to do that because someone had told her that her son would probably need a helmet to put over his head to straighten his head out.
 So the mother didn’t want to do the helmet, so she said let’s give this therapy a try.
 She was expecting that maybe over a series of months that the head might start to realign a little bit, and that was basically her expectation.